 You will be provided with a stipend intended to cover your commuting expenses.
 You may choose to take a taxi to school every day.
-Many teachers choose motorbikes as their form of transportation.
+Many teachers choose motorbike taxis as their form of transportation as they are very affordable.
 However, this option should only be taken after careful consideration of the dangerous roads and and very heavy traffic conditions in Vietnam.
 We do not recommend driving motorbikes in Vietnam.

 WiFi is widely accessible in Vietnam, although Vietnam does block certain websites.

 The following are the key duties expected of you.
 These will vary slightly between schools, participants and programs.
 Classroom duties as a teacher include: